art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Object Types

-A kind of object or work, e.g., Painting, Sculpture, Book, etc.
+A kind of object or work, e.g., Painting, Sculpture, Book, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#object-types).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource